WarforgedRaven/orb-of-cursed-factorio/README.md

 # Orb of Cursed Factorio
-Main modpack for Orb of Meat Cursed Factorio.
+Main modpack for Orb of Meat's community's Cursed Factorio.

 ### Check the Wiki for more information on proposed mods